Gadenko/GameReviewSite/README.md

 # GameReviewSite (This is a MobileWebApp for the Mobile Browser)

-With this site you can read more about some games on the Market.
+With this site you can read more about some games on the market.
-First you can just handle this site as Admin.
-No any user can use this.
 Later on this site, can also read some user.
 But just read.
 Just the admin can add something reviews.
+At the moment anybody can create a account.
+And login with it, for create an review, delete it or edit it.
+The Security is just a basic security.
+The same name can register, but cant login with it.
+So choose first a special username. :P

 On this site you will find reviews from games.